armonluck/reading-notes/class3.md

 ## History of Git

 Git's history begins with an open source software project called Linux kernel.
 Project developers started using a DVCS called BitKeeper in 2002, but in 2005 this stopped due to personal tensions.
 Following this, Linus Torvalds (chief developer of Linux kernel) started making Git.
-Since it's development, Git has become one of the most utilized Version Control Systems in the world with millions of users.
+Since its development, Git has become one of the most utilized Version Control Systems in the world with millions of users.

 ## Setting up a Git Repository

 ### Cloning

-A copy of an existing Git respository can be cloned down to a computer server using the clone command with a repository's URL:
+A copy of an existing Git repository can be cloned down to a computer server using the clone command with a repository's URL:
 > `git clone [Git repository URl]`

 ## Workflow